prabhsingh14/prabhsingh14/README.md

 Whether you’re a recruiter evaluating a candidate or a potential team member considering joining Zylectra — here’s what I bring to the table:

-- **Systems Thinker** – I design architectures that handle real-world scale, not just proof-of-concepts.
+- **Systems Thinker:** I design architectures that handle real-world scale, not just proof-of-concepts.
-- **AI + Infra Expertise** – I bridge AI capabilities with robust infrastructure for high-impact products.
+- **AI + Infra Expertise:** I bridge AI capabilities with robust infrastructure for high-impact products.
-- **Execution Velocity** – I move from idea → architecture → production deployment at startup speed without compromising quality.
+- **Execution Velocity:** I move from idea → architecture → production deployment at startup speed without compromising quality.
-- **Ownership Mentality** – I treat every project like it’s my own company — because I’ve built companies from scratch.
+- **Ownership Mentality:** I treat every project like it’s my own company — because I’ve built companies from scratch.
-- **Mentorship & Collaboration** – I know how to grow people alongside products, creating strong, autonomous teams.
+- **Mentorship & Collaboration:** I know how to grow people alongside products, creating strong, autonomous teams.

-If you want someone who can think big, execute fast, and scale smart — I’m your guy.
+If you want someone who can think big, execute fast, and scale smart...I’m your guy.

 ---